scarborough-courtney/ohimanual/tutorials/formatting_data.md

 Depending on the data, this can be done simply by assuming that two regions are similar enough that their data could be exactly copied, or a proportion of those values could also be applied.
 This will depend on the type of data, and the properties of the region.
 Each data layer can be gapfilled using a different approach when necessary.

-**Characteristics of a region that can influence spatial gapfilling**
+**Characteristics of a region that can influence spatial gapfilling:**

 1. proximity: can it be assumed that nearby regions have similar properties?